-Top 5 Thing Admissions Counselors Aren’t Telling You
+Top 5 Things Admissions Counselors Aren’t Telling You

 - Apply to multiple colleges.

-Include a “stretch” school, safe pick and backup.
-This allows you to compare the scholarship financial aid packages offered from each institution.
+Include a “stretch” school, safe pick, and backup.
+This allows you to compare the scholarship financial aid packages offered by each institution.

 - Make sure you write your own admissions essay.

 Some colleges request an additional piece of school writing that has been graded by a teacher.
 If your original essay has been forged, it can come back to hurt you.
 Also beware of using college essay services, over 100 colleges use the Turnitin database software to detect plagiarism.

 - Don’t visit colleges during holiday breaks, if possible.

 Visit the college during a normal day when class is in session to get an accurate feel of the campus atmosphere, student body, and surrounding areas.